TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Related Work

 \section{Related Work}

 \textbf{On-Device Training.} Driven by the increasing privacy concerns and the need for post-deployment adaptability to new tasks/users, the research community has recently turned its attention to enabling DNN \textit{training} (\textit{i.e.,}~backpropagation having forward and backward passes, and weights update) at the edge.
-First, researchers proposed memory-saving techniques to resolve the memory constraints of training~\cite{sohoni_low-memory_2019,chen2021actnn,pan2021mesa,evans_act_2021,liu_gact_2022}.
-For example, gradient checkpointing~\cite{chen_checkpoint_2016,jain_checkmate_2020,kirisame2021dynamic} discards activations of some layers in the forward pass and recomputes those activations in the backward pass.
-Microbatching~\cite{huang_microbatching_2019} splits a minibatch into smaller subsets that are processed iteratively, to reduce the peak memory needs.
-Swapping~\cite{huang_swapadvisor_2020,wang_superneurons_2018,wolf_transformers_2020} offloads activations or weights to an external memory/storage (\textit{e.g.}~from GPU to CPU or from an MCU to an SD card).
-Some works~\cite{patil2022poet,wang_melon_2022,gim_memory-efficient_2022} proposed a hybrid approach by combining two or three memory-saving techniques.
+First, researchers proposed memory-saving techniques to resolve the memory constraints of training~\citep{sohoni_low-memory_2019,chen2021actnn,pan2021mesa,evans_act_2021,liu_gact_2022}.
+For example, gradient checkpointing~\citep{chen_checkpoint_2016,jain_checkmate_2020,kirisame2021dynamic} discards activations of some layers in the forward pass and recomputes those activations in the backward pass.
+Swapping~\citep{huang_swapadvisor_2020,wang_superneurons_2018,wolf_transformers_2020} offloads activations or weights to an external memory/storage (\textit{e.g.}~from GPU to CPU or from an MCU to an SD card).
+Some works~\citep{patil2022poet,wang_melon_2022,gim_memory-efficient_2022} proposed a hybrid approach by combining two or three memory-saving techniques.
 Although these methods reduce the memory footprint, they incur additional computation overhead on top of the already prohibitively expensive on-device training time at the edge.
-Instead, our work drastically minimises not only memory but also the amount of computation through its dynamic sparse update that identifies and trains on-the-fly only the most important layers/channels.

-A few existing works~\cite{lin2022ondevice,cai_tinytl_nips20,minilearn2022ewsn} have also attempted to optimise both memory and computations, with prominent examples being TinyTL~\cite{cai_tinytl_nips20} and SparseUpdate~\cite{lin2022ondevice}.
-However, TinyTL still demands excessive memory and computation (see \S\ref{subsec:main_results}).
-SparseUpdate suffers from accuracy loss, with a drop of 2.6-7.7\% compared to \sysname) when on-device data are scarce, as at the extreme edge.
-In contrast, \sysname\ enables data-, compute-, and memory-efficient training on tiny edge devices by adopting FSL pre-training and dynamic layer/channel selection.
+A few existing works~\citep{lin2022ondevice,cai_tinytl_nips20,qu_pmeta_kdd2022,minilearn2022ewsn,wang_e2train_nips2019,ruckle-etal-2021-adapterdrop} have attempted to optimise both memory and computations.
+However, \textit{TinyTL} still demands excessive memory and computation (see Sec.~\ref{subsec:main_results}). \textit{SparseUpdate} suffers from accuracy loss (with a drop of 2.6-7.7\% compared to \sysname) when on-device data are scarce at the edge.
+Also, many works~\cite{lin2022ondevice,minilearn2022ewsn,wang_e2train_nips2019} are unable to adapt dynamically to target data as they require \textit{expensive search processes offline} to pre-select layers/channels to update.
+In contrast, \sysname\ drastically minimises memory and computation while achieving SOTA accuracy given scarce target data by proposing our FSL pre-training and task-adaptive sparse update that identifies the most important layers/channels on the fly at the edge.